garretlowe/overratd/README.md

 ## Feature Wishlist

-* Fix Tooltips
+* Fix tooltips on Chromium browsers (working on Firefox!)
-* Also show user's rating histogram for the list
+* Show user's rating histogram for the list
   * Would probably require an API which the user would login through
 * Overcome 100 movie limit
   * Send a separate get request to the other pages and collect the results?